 Mendel Development Tool (mdt)

-Mendel Development Tool (mdt) is a command-line tool that lets you communicate with a device running
+Mendel Development Tool (MDT) is a command-line tool that lets you communicate with a device running Mendel Linux.

 command